 A Transaction Valuation & Deal Structuring Software

-A single input screen to test various scenarios and develop insight into improving shareholder value.
+A single input screen to test various scenarios for M&A transactions and value creation

 Requires inputs from the following categories:

 Quick overview of the deal structure and the multiple - including the financing

 Useful for simple transactions with no bank debt, to complex deals involving mezzanine financing, balloon note, deferred payments, and over advance loans.

 Revolver, Term Loan, Over Advance Loan, Loan with Deferred Principal, Balloon Loan, and Mezzanine financing with principal amortization and deferred principal payments.